awsdocs/aws-xray-developer-guide/doc-source/aws-x-ray-auto-instrumentation-agent-for-java.md

 ### Configuration specification<a name="XRayAutoInstrumentationAgent-ConfigSpecs"></a>

 The following table describes valid values for each property\.
 Property names are case sensitive, but their keys are not\.
 For properties that can be overridden by environment variables and system properties, the order of priority is always environment variable, then system property, and then configuration file\.
-See the [X\-Ray Docs](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-java-configuration.html#xray-sdk-java-configuration-envvars) for information about properties that you can override\.
+See the [Environment Variables](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-java-configuration.html#xray-sdk-java-configuration-envvars) for information about properties that you can override\.
 All fields are optional\.

 |  Property name  |  Type  |  Valid values  |  Description  |  Environment variable  |  System property  |  Default  |